 As a brief note here, you can also export Pulsonix designs suitable for import into mechanical CAD systems.
 Pulsonix supports the export of the STEP format, DXF and IDF.
+The DXF and IDF export options are available on the Output menu and can be selected for output on the CAM Plot dialog as one of your 'plots'.
 For further information of these format exports, please refer to the Online Help within the Pulsonix program.